How are you different from other Postie Bike events?

 The short answer is no. We get one or two phone calls per year asking us this question.
 We have seriously considered the possibility previously, but given the low number of calls for this and the added logistical difficulties, we have decided to continue to provide the motorcycle as part of the entry fee.
 This decision is made to keep our event a premium, full service event.

 There are several airlines that fly into and out of the cities we start and finish in.
 The earlier you make your bookings the better the rate you will get.

-- A registered Honda motorcycle which has been prepared by Honda.
+- A registered Honda motorcycle for the event duration.

 - Milk crate attached to the rear carrier of the motorcycle.